KFLD

 KFLD (870 AM) is a radio station broadcasting a news/talk format.
 Licensed to Pasco, Washington, United States, the station serves the Tri-Cities area.

-The station is currently owned by Townsquare Media and features programming from Fox News Radio, Compass Media Networks, Salem Radio Network, and Westwood One.
+Overview

 870 AM is a United States clear-channel frequency, on which WWL in New Orleans is the dominant Class A station.
 All other stations, besides WWL, must either reduce power or leave the air during the period from sunset to sunrise in order to protect the nighttime skywave signal of WWL.